Cimbali/markdown-viewer/README.md

 When you navigate to a markdown document, if the content is plain text, not already styled (by GitHub for example), this add-on formats it into HTML (with headings, ordered lists, bold text, etc.) using markup from the document and displays it directly in your browser.

-This add-on was initially a XUL/XPCOM addon by [@Thiht](https://github.com/Thiht/markdown-viewer), ported to the [WebExtensions API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) by [@KeithLRobertson](https://github.com/KeithLRobertson).
+This add-on was initially a XUL/XPCOM addon by [@Thiht](https://github.com/Thiht/markdown-viewer), rewritten for the [WebExtensions API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) by [@KeithLRobertson](https://github.com/KeithLRobertson).

 ## Unicode Characters